vecto-ai/vecto/docs/source/tutorial/metadata.rst

       The source of the resource (e.g. a modification of another dataset, or something created by the authors from scratch or on the basis of some data that was not previously used for the same task).

    project_page
-      The URL of the page describing the dataset (if any)
+      The URL of the page describing the dataset (if any).

    version
       The version of the dataset (useful when you are developing one).